Editorial Policy

 Corrections

-If a page contains an incorrect factual claim, stale market reference, or unclear sourcing language, the preferred correction is to update the claim, remove unsupported specificity, or move the page out of the index until it can be improved.
+If a page contains an incorrect factual claim, stale market reference, or unclear sourcing language, the preferred correction is to update the claim or remove unsupported specificity.
+We do not deindex pages to handle corrections.

 Responsible Coverage